codingMustache/codingMustache/README.md

 ## Joke of the Day

-“Doctor, I’ve broken my arm in several places” Doctor “Well don’t go to those places.”
+A Skeleton walked into a bar he said I need a beer and a mop

 ## Daily Trivia

-What does CPU stand for?
+What does the acronym CDN stand for in terms of networking?
- 1. Central Processing Unit
+ 1. Compressed Data Network
- 2. Central Processor Unit
+ 2. Content Delivery Network
- 3. Computer Personal Unit
+ 3. Computational Data Network
- 4. Central Process Unit
+ 4. Content Distribution Network

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Content Delivery Network
 </details>